pjpollot/gapi/README.md

 # GAPI

-A simple API for Gaussian Process models written in Python `3.9` using [FastAPI](https://fastapi.tiangolo.com/).
+A simple REST API for Gaussian Process models written in Python `3.9` using [FastAPI](https://fastapi.tiangolo.com/).

 ## Installation